Welcome to FIDEL API. 👋

 By default, the objects are returned in descending order by 'created' date.
 If you want to fetch the results in ascending order you can set the 'order' property with the value 'asc'.

-Deleting Brands on live environment
+Deleting brands only available in live environment

-You can only delete Brands with no signed consent on live environment.
+You can only delete brands with no signed consent on live environment.